 At this stage of the morning you will see a bunch of us all running around like mad trying to get stuff sorted and trying to look like we know what’s going on.
 The good news is that you’re more than welcome to help!
 There are heats that need to be judged, coffee to be purchased, bacon and eggs that need cooking, tents to tie down and frothing grommets that need subduing.

-9am – 11am > usually when Micro Boys and Girls gather and surf with Let’s Go Surfing coaches
+9am – 11am > usually when Micro Grommets gather and surf with Let’s Go Surfing coaches

-We have this slightly later time to try to accommodate surfing mums, the younger girls who do netball on Saturdays and all of the parents who have trouble getting the kids out of bed and away from Fortnite.
-Often the Micros will be timed to surf close to the low tide on the day so that the parents assisting them aren’t having to tread water each heat.
+We have this slightly later time to try to accommodate surfing parents, the younger girls who do netball on Saturdays and all of the parents who have trouble getting the kids out of bed and away from Tik Tok.
+Often the Micros will be timed to surf close to the low tide on the day so it’s a little more manageable for the coaches.

 Division winners announced, Maroubra Surf N Sk8 vouchers are handed out to the deserving competitors, tents packed up, BBQ cleaned, rubbish picked up and dance music cranked.